 Vince Francisco, MPT, B.KIN-AT, CAT(C)

 Vince was born in the Philippines and speaks Tagalog fluently.
 He enjoys working out and playing spikeball outdoors.
 He also plays in indoor/outdoor recreation ultimate leagues.
 He enjoys traveling with his fiancee and spending quality time with their two dogs, Mikka and Ding Dong.

 - Graduated from the University of Manitoba in 2015 with a Bachelor’s degree in Kinesiology – Athletic Therapy (Certified as an Athletic Therapist in Canada).

-- Graduated from the University of Manitoba in 2018 with a Master’s degree in Physical Therapy.
+- Graduated from the University of Manitoba in 2018 with a Master’s in Physical Therapy.

-- Currently completing Level II courses for Orthopaedic Division.
+- Currently completing Level II courses for the Orthopaedic Division.

 - Mulligan Upper Quadrant Course

 - Treatment Based Classification of Low Back Pain

 - PT Approach to Cervical Dysfunction & Headaches

 Jordyn is the youngest of D’Arcy’s five daughters and is continously following in her father’s footsteps.
 She grew up running around the clinics and worked as a physiotherapy assistant and receptionist for many years.
 D’Arcy inspired her to become a physiotherapist as he was always helping with her sports injuries and has been very successful in his own career.
 Jordyn is passionate about exercise and loves inspiring others to incorporate movement into their everyday lives.
 In her spare time, you can catch Jordyn running outside, strength training in the gym or playing one of her various sports.
 She enjoys ringette, golf, baseball and just about anything that involves being outside.